Anomalisa (soundtrack)

 Anomalisa (Original Motion Picture Soundtrack) is the score album to the 2015 film of the same name, directed by Charlie Kaufman and Duke Johnson based on his 2005 stage play.
 Carter Burwell, who worked on the stage play's musical score, had composed for the film.
 Burwell retained most of the musicians played for the stage adaptation working for the film, playing a minimalist score for the film.
-The soundtrack was released on January 1, 2016 by Lakeshore Records in digital formats, and a limited edition vinyl soundtrack was first released on May 2016, followed by another vinyl edition published by Mondo on August 2017.
+The soundtrack was released on January 1, 2016, by Lakeshore Records in digital formats, and a limited edition vinyl soundtrack was first released in May 2016, followed by another vinyl edition published by Mondo in August 2017.
 Burwell's score received critical acclaim.

 Development

 The film is scored by Carter Burwell, who previously worked with Kaufman on the script of Adaptation (2002) directed by Spike Jonze.
 Anomalisa was under development in early-2000s, at the same period when Burwell considered to retire from film composing, and asked Kaufman to pitch an idea that would develop for stage readings, which resulted in an eponymous stage play released in 2005.
-The score for the play consisted of eight musicians playing instruments, including violin, trumpet, cello, guitar, woodwind, bass, percussion, keyboard and a foley artist.
+The score for the play consisted of eight musicians playing instruments, including violin, trumpet, cello, guitar, woodwind, bass, percussion, keyboard and a Foley artist.
 For the film, he created a distinctive music that deviates from the stage play, and had secured six of out the eight musicians from the original play, as "It wasn’t a sound play any more.
 It was suddenly a visual medium so we had to write a lot of new music that had different themes.
 I could have used more instruments [for the film], but I wanted to keep the handmade nature of the project."

 He felt that "the important thing in the music was to really be there with the emotional life of these characters.
 The music is there to hopefully coax the audience into opening their hearts to these characters who have, although they’re puppets, opened their hearts to you."
 One of the delicate tracks in the film was named as "Fregoli Bar" which Burwell described "You could judge that piece as kitschy, and it is, and there are any number of ways you could dismiss the characters — Lisa [Jennifer Jason Leigh, in a quietly heartbreaking vocal performance] constantly dismisses herself as being boring and unintelligent and ugly.
 But that’s the point of the film, to force you to confront things and people you might dismiss and just go with them and see the beauty in them."